bodin/pdf-templates/README.md

 ```
 layout = "int int*"
   * defaults to an even split
-  non cascading, only available on 'table'
+  non cascading, only available on `table`
   Represents the number of colums and their propartion relative to each other.
 bookmark = "string"
   cascades down to the first `text` cell